awsdocs/aws-cdk-guide/doc_source/serverless_tutorial.md

 Replace the comment in the constructor with the following line of code\.

 ```
     new widget_service.WidgetService(this, 'Widgets');
 ```

-Make sure it builds and creates a stack \(we don't show the stack as it's over 250 lines\)\.
+Be sure the app builds and creates a stack \(we don't show the stack because it's over 250 lines\)\.

 ```
 npm run build
 cdk synth
 ```

-## Deploy and Test the App<a name="serverless_example_deploy_and_test"></a>
+## Deploy and Test the App<a name="serverless_tutorial_deploy_and_test"></a>

-Before you can deploy your first AWS CDK app, you must bootstrap your deployment, which creates some AWS infracture that the AWS CDK needs\.
-See the **bootstrap** section of [Command\-line Toolkit \(cdk\)](tools.md) for details \(you'll get a warning and nothing changes if you have already bootstrapped an AWS CDK app\)\.
+Before you can deploy your first CDK app, you must bootstrap your deployment\.
+This creates some AWS infrastructure that the CDK needs\.
+For details, see the **bootstrap** section of the [AWS CDK Command Line Toolkit \(cdk\)](tools.md)\(if you've already bootstrapped a CDK app, you'll get a warning and nothing will change\)\.

 ```
 cdk bootstrap
 ```

-Deploy your app:
+Deploy your app, as follows\.

 ```
 cdk deploy
 ```

-If the deployment is successfull, save the URL for your server, which appears in one of the last lines in the window, where *GUID* is an alpha\-numeric GUID and *REGION* is your region\.
+If the deployment succeeds, save the URL for your server\.
+This URL appears in one of the last lines in the window, where *GUID* is an alphanumeric GUID and *REGION* is your AWS Region\.

 ```
 https://GUID.execute-REGION.amazonaws.com/prod/
 ```

-You can test your app by getting the list of widgets \(currently empty\) by navigating to this URL in a browser or use the following command\.
+Test your app by getting the list of widgets \(currently empty\) by navigating to this URL in a browser, or use the following command\.

 ```
 curl -X GET 'https://GUID.execute-REGION.amazonaws.com/prod'
 ```

 You can also test the app by:

-+ Opening the AWS Management Console
+1. Opening the AWS Management Console\.

-+ Navigating to the API Gateway service
+1. Navigating to the API Gateway service\.

-+ Finding **Widget Service** in the list
+1. Finding **Widget Service** in the list\.

-+ Selecting **GET** and **Test** to test the function\.
+1. Selecting **GET** and **Test** to test the function\.

-Since we haven't stored any widgets yet, the output should be similar to the following\.
+Because we haven't stored any widgets yet, the output should be similar to the following\.

 ```
 { "widgets": [] }
 ```

-## Add the Individual Widget Functions<a name="serverless_example_add_widget_functions"></a>
+## Add the Individual Widget Functions<a name="serverless_tutorial_add_widget_functions"></a>

 The next step is to create Lambda functions to create, show, and delete individual widgets\.

 Replace the existing `exports.main` function in `widgets.js` with the following code\.

 ```
 exports.main = async function(event, context) {